nicholas-long/environment/zet/20231005213930/README.md

-20231024041243 API queue server implemented in python 20231025200754 script to update obsidian internal links in markdown 20231025200905 zettelkasten to blog conversion hub
+20231024041243 API queue server implemented in python 20231025200754 script to update obsidian internal links in markdown 20231025200905 zettelkasten to blog conversion hub 20231025210314 getting jekyll to work in the workflow of publishing a blog
 ```

 ` zet/20231005213930/README.md `